trygvis/jetbrains-dpkg/README.md

     The version of the build to use.
 If not specified the script will automatically find and download the latest EAP build of IDEA 14 from http://confluence.jetbrains.net/display/IDEADEV/IDEA+14+EAP

+* `-F`

+    Force a build of a package, even if there is a package with the same version in the repository.

 SOLARIS
 -------